brendska/notification-system-clojure/README.md

   - Push Notification
 - Message routing selects the correct channels for each user
 - Logging of notification attempts
-- 'Mocked' users and messages for simplicity
+- Mocked users and messages for simplicity
 - Unit tests for all services, channels, and controllers

 ---